earthrise-media/mining-detector/README.md

 ![MiningTitlesCollage](https://user-images.githubusercontent.com/11287904/150589512-5d2f1e1c-b946-4f35-90a0-09efbcecc83a.jpg)

+This work grew out of a series of collaborations with journalists seeking to expose illegal gold mining activity and document its impacts on the environment and local indigenous communities.
+At first, we found identified mines by sight in satellite imagery.
+Then we crowd-sourced image sleuthing with high school students.
+Finally it made sense to try to automate the identification of mine sites.
+The training datasets for the machine learned models followed from those early applications of human intelligence.

+Reports using the automated detection outputs:
-* [The pollution of illegal gold mining in the Tapajós River](https://infoamazonia.org/en/storymap/the-pollution-of-illegal-gold-mining-in-the-tapajos-river/), part of _InfoAmazonia_'s series [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on pollution in the Amazon River system and links to recent sargassum seaweed blooms in the Caribbean.
+* [The pollution of illegal gold mining in the Tapajós River](https://infoamazonia.org/en/storymap/the-pollution-of-illegal-gold-mining-in-the-tapajos-river/).
+The story is part of the _InfoAmazonia_ series, [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on pollution in the Amazon River system and links to  sargassum seaweed blooms in the Caribbean.
 * Forthcoming work with _ArmandoInfo_, _El Pais_, and the Pulitzer Center's Rainforest Investigation Network.

-This repository grew out of several years' collaboration with journalists to

-The work in this repo grew out of several years' effort to identify illegal gold mining activity and

-for which we identified mines by sight in satellite, grew our interinformed the creation of the training datasets in this repo.
+Related reporting:
-* [Amazon gold rush: The threatened tribe](https://graphics.reuters.com/BRAZIL-INDIGENOUS/MINING/rlgvdllonvo/index.html), on illegal mining in protected Yanomami Ingigenous Territory, _Reuters_, 2019.
+* [Amazon gold rush: The threatened tribe](https://graphics.reuters.com/BRAZIL-INDIGENOUS/MINING/rlgvdllonvo/index.html), _Reuters_, 2019, on illegal mining in protected Yanomami Ingigenous Territory.
 * [Illegal mining sparks malaria outbreak in indigenous territories in Brazil](https://infoamazonia.org/en/2020/11/25/mineracao-ilegal-contribui-para-surto-de-malaria-em-terras-indigenas-no-para/), _InfoAmazonia_ and _Mongabay_, 2020.
-* [Gana por ouro](https://theintercept.com/2021/09/16/mineradora-novata-ja-explorou-32-vezes-mais-ouro-do-que-o-previsto-em-area-protegida-da-amazonia/), on an irregular industrial gold mine which  _The Intercept_, 2021.
+* [Gana por ouro](https://theintercept.com/2021/09/16/mineradora-novata-ja-explorou-32-vezes-mais-ouro-do-que-o-previsto-em-area-protegida-da-amazonia/),  _The Intercept_, 2021.
+Report on an industrial gold mine operating without environmental permits.
+Two weeks after the story appeared the mine was shut down and fined the equivalent of two million US dollars.
 * [Garimpo destruidor](https://theintercept.com/2021/12/04/garimpo-ilegal-sai-cinza-para-amazonia/), _The Intercept_, 2021.

 ## Methodology